 ABOUT

-With a defiant and forceful spirit, Linda From Work’s sophomore album The Night Is Short delivers an emotional garage rock spectrum of bold vocal melodies punctuated with driving guitars and an energetic backbeat.
+With a defiant and forceful spirit, Linda From Work’s sophomore album The Night Is Short delivers an emotional garage rock punch of bold vocal melodies and driving guitars set to an energetic backbeat.
 Steeped in feelings of righteous anger, inescapable anxiety, and deep longing, The Night Is Short is a cathartic display of the moments long after the sun sets.
 Martin Douglas of KEXP writes “‘Jealous” is easily one of the best rock songs to come out of Seattle this year, and frontwoman Hillary Tusick remains virtually unchallenged as one of the city’s best rock singers.”

 “…Burnout is anything but depressing and hopeless—it’s high-energy, relatable, clever, and up-lifting.
 It’s the kind of music you pipe into your ears for motivation during another monotonous day at the office, and it also offers the perfect ambiance for a beer-soaked house party.